Learn how to add competitors in Semly and how to use competition analysis to check your brand’s visibility in AI answers.

 adding new prompts

 Just showing up in the answer isn’t enough.
-It also matters in which place your brand is mentioned.
+It also matters in which position the brand is mentioned.

 Example of an AI answer: